AitoreMePe/developer/readme.md

   - you can run `modal run anthropic.py --prompt prompt.md --outputdir=anthropic` to try it
   - but it doesnt work because anthropic doesnt follow instructions to generate file code very well.
 - **make agents that autonomously run this code in a loop/watch the prompt file** and regenerate code each time, on a new git branch
+  - enable with `--watch` to automatically rerun generation whenever the prompt file changes
   - the code could be generated on 5 simultaneous git branches and checking their output would just involve switching git branches